An mdo(1) introduction

 sysctl

-A rule defines what user or member(s) of a group can run a command as another user.
-Multiple rules are separated by a comma.
-And rules are stored as kernel state that can be get or set via sysctl(8) and security.mac.do.rules.
+A rule defines which user or group members can execute a command as another user.
+Rules are stored as a comma-separated list and can be retrieved or modified via sysctl(8) under the security.mac.do.rules node.

-If we were to draw a comparison with doas(1) then security.mac.do.rules would be equivalent to the doas.conf configuration file:
+If we were to draw a comparison with doas(1) then security.mac.do.rules would be roughly equivalent to the doas.conf configuration file but it is neither a direct equivalent nor as feature-rich as doas.conf.

 ##